TotallyInformation/node-red-contrib-uibuilder/docs/how-to/instance-apis.md

 ---
 title: How to use Instance API's
-description: >
+description: |
   Instance API's can be defined for each uibuilder node added to your flows.
 They run on the Node-RED server and are  designed to provide server-side compute functions for your data-driven user interfaces.
 created: 2022-01-17 01:45:24
 lastUpdated: 2022-01-17 20:04:17
+updated: 2023-12-30 17:01:41
 ---

 Notes: